The Safest & Best Spirulina Brands (From Organic Sources)

 This depends on the form.
 If you have tablets or capsules you would take them with water or juice.
 If it’s in powder form you can add it to smoothies, juice, water, and even tea.

 You can also add the powder to non-baked treats.
-The flavor is an acquired taste (almost like sulfuric seaweed or slightly fishy) so bear that in mind when incorporating it in your concoctions.
+Less so than with wheatgrass powder, the algae flavor is an acquired taste (almost like sulfuric seaweed or slightly fishy) so bear that in mind when incorporating it in your concoctions.

 You can easily find a few online recipes that you can use the powder in to make it taste better.
 Just be aware that heating the spirulina destroys some of the nutrients so avoid baking or cooking with it.